 In addition, South African BPO players provide higher-quality services owing to strength across five key areas: availability of skills, infrastructure, risk profile, business environment, and industry size (Exhibit 4).
 For its international clients, South Africa’s English fluency, cultural similarities, and time zone alignment are also advantages.

 Operational resilience may be considered an emerging advantage as well, given the sector’s performance during the COVID-19 pandemic, relative to lower-cost peer locations.
 Two South African BPO clients we work with successfully moved 90 percent of their workforce to remote working in just 10 days, whereas key competing locations such as the Philippines and India faced more disruption.
-In one notable example, 50 percent of operations in the Philippines were disrupted by the COVID-19 crisis and the subsequent government lockdown, leading to one corporation having to notify customers that the enforced quarantine rules had resulted in unplanned disruptions to contact centre operations across the country.
+In one notable example, 50 percent of operations in the Philippines were disrupted by the COVID-19 crisis and the subsequent government lockdown, leading to one corporation having to notify customers that the enforced quarantine rules had resulted in unplanned disruptions to contact centre operations across the country.5 Similarly, India experienced difficulties with transitioning to remote working due to the lack of availability of hardware such as laptops.6

 As BPO customers increasingly have to consider risk diversification, South Africa’s ability to pivot, when combined with all its other advantages, strongly positions the country as a more attractive destination for BPO services.